-However, here are 5 warning signs that your loved one should be considering a move to a retirement / senior residence:
+However, here are 5 warning signs that your loved one should be considering a move to a retirement home or senior’s residence:

 When there are physical and anatomical signs of deterioration that will affect their well-being and their safety.
 A person who is having trouble getting out to shop or remembering how to cook or when to eat can result in significant nutritional issues.
 This could range from unhealthy weight loss or conversely, excessive weight gain.
 Check the fridge and watch meal-prep skills.
 Other examples include loss of sight or hearing, loss of balance, stroke, disease. or physical conditions, such as arthritis and osteoporosis.